waran14/toolpath_analysis/README.md

 # Toolpath Analysis

 A basic program to perform Data analysis on gcode files.
-Currently it can handle small gcode files of upto 100,000 lines well.
+The program `da_gcode` contains the code to translate the gcode data into dataframe.
+The Dataframe is then used to select specific features and visualize the data in a useful form.
+Currently the program can handle small gcode files of upto 100,000 lines well.
 Larger gcode files might have performance issues.

-It is currently compatible with Simplify3D gcodes of version 4.X
+Compatibility: The program is currently compatible with Simplify3D gcodes of version 4.X and higher

-The purpose of this program is to visualize the gcode data in the form of charts and graphs.
-This tool will allow us to understand the components of the 3D Printed part using vidual tools
+This tool will allow us to understand the various components of the 3D Printed part using visual tools

 ## Installation and Dependencies